The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets: Data and Implementation

 \textbf{Exchange Selection.} We use Binance BTC/USDT as the primary data source due to: (1) highest global trading volume for BTC pairs, reducing microstructure noise; (2) USDT denomination avoiding USD banking frictions; (3) continuous 24/7 trading without market closures; and (4) public API access ensuring reproducibility.

 \textbf{Missing Data Handling.} Of 739 calendar days, we observe complete OHLCV data for all days.
 The Fear \& Greed Index has no missing values in the sample period.
-For robustness analyses requiring lagged variables (Granger causality, regime transitions), we use $N = 715$ complete cases after dropping 24 observations with missing lags at series boundaries.
+The uncertainty measure requires a rolling warm-up window, so it cannot be computed for the first 24 days at the series boundary; analyses that use the uncertainty series (the regime comparisons of Section~\ref{sec:extremity_premium}, and the Granger and regime-transition tests, which additionally lag it) therefore run on $N = 715$ complete cases.
+This is the same 24-observation exclusion referred to as ``missing uncertainty data'' elsewhere in the paper.
 All sample sizes are reported explicitly throughout.

 \textbf{Outlier Treatment.} We do not winsorize or trim outliers.
 Extreme values are informative for our research question (extreme sentiment regimes).
 The Corwin-Schultz spread estimator produces 23 days (3.1\%) with negative estimated spreads (set to zero per standard practice).
 Results are robust to excluding these observations.